Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

+Under the assumption made on the variable order in the previous subsection, we can put together the hybrid PPSZ algorithm as follows below.
+The result is summarized in \autoref{th:ppsz-speedups}.

-\paragraph{Putting it together} In a hybrid run of PPSZ-proper, which calls PPSZ tree search on order-randomized instances, the algorithm based on the observations above would keep track of of the current sub-formula.
+In a hybrid run of PPSZ-proper, which calls PPSZ tree search on order-randomized instances, the algorithm would keep track of the current restricted formula.
 Then, it would switch to the quantum subroutine whenever the constraints for speed-ups, depending on the advice size (which is equal to the number of guesses remaining before $\gamma_k n$ guesses have been used up), and index width can be satisfied.
-Unfortunately, it is not the case that all the subtrees (for all initial formulas) will necessarily end up in the regions satisfying the criteria, while the subtrees are still exponentially sized.\footnote{The formulas will become eventually small enough but if number of guesses decreases earlier than the index width, we may end up with trivial trees; in this case, interestingly, PPSZ will be faster than the upper bounds on index-width-specialized SAT solver.} When they are, we will obtain a polynomial speed-up on that subtree, but this must occur for a constant fraction of the trees, to achieve an overall polynomial speed-up.
+Unfortunately, it is not the case that all the subtrees (for all initial formulas) will necessarily end up in the regions satisfying the criteria, while the subtrees are still exponentially sized.\footnote{The formulas will become eventually small enough but if number of guesses decreases earlier than the index width, we may end up with trivial trees; in this case, interestingly, PPSZ will be faster than the upper bounds on index-width-specialized SAT solver.} However, in those cases, we are also not dealing with a hard instance, in the sense of the exponential time hypothesis.

+When the trees are large enough, we will obtain a polynomial speed-up on that subtree, but this must occur for a constant fraction of the trees, to achieve an overall polynomial speed-up.
 This is true even if the initial formula is of bounded-index width, which is convenient as index width can only decrease, as index width, and number of guesses remaining can decrease at different rates.

-More problematically, as mentioned PPSZ must randomize the ordering a few times, and generically, this ensures that the index width will be approaching $n$ as the number of clauses increases (if variables are assigned uniform at random from the set of possible indices, then the average distance of two random variables is $n/4$, so the index width will be at least this {with high probability}).
-Thus even if the original formula was of a given suitable index width (depending on $\kappa$), the PPSZ process will shatter this with high probability.
-In other words, the above results cannot be used as stated to provide better theoretical bounds, although, in practice, we can easily detect when we do reach trees where the quantum method is better, and at least never perform worse than the classical algorithm
+\begin{theorem} For a class of Boolean formulas $F$, the hybrid PPSZ algorithm achieves a polynomial speed-up if the following conditions are met: \begin{enumerate} \item $F$ is a hard instance (in the sense of the exponential time hypothosis). \item $F$ has bounded index width $w$, and $w$ grows linearly in $n$. \item Out of all $w$-sorted permutations of the variables of $F$, at least $1/\poly(n)$ have the property that the expected number of guessed variables during the PPSZ run (given that permutation) is at most $\gamma_k n$. \end{enumerate} \end{theorem}